scottaohara/accessibility_interview_questions/README.md

 - How would you convince your Manager to allocate funds for an accessibility audit?
 - Describe a situation where a coworker may have been resistant to accessibility or inclusive design best practices.
     + What sort of strategies do you use in situations like these to help educate coworkers?
+- If one is looking to take on a leadership role:
+    + Describe the kind of culture around accessibility you would create and how you would go about creating it
+    + When there is more accessibility work to be done than the team can handle, how do you prioritize?
+    + If a client/stakeholder doesn't want to pay for accessibility what would you do?

 ## Technical